mdnpascual/Categorized_VRLauncher/README.md

 Current limitation:
 - Game Title must not have a comma on it
-- Only detect owned games in steam
+- Only detects owned games in steam (no non-steam executables atm)
-- Don't have implementation of command arguments for now
+- Don't have implementation of command arguments